jd-13/TFHelpers/README.md

 The additional flags `--upgrade --force-reinstall` are required as the wheel's version numbers are not incremented for pre-release builds, and therefore pip will not attempt to upgrade an existing TFHelpers installation.

+## Contributing
+Feedback and contributions are very welcome, if you find a bug or would like to see a feature added please raise an issue and we can discuss how to resolve it.